Pashley PDQ Recumbent Bike

 transmission and brakes from the PDQ.)

-Bought my PDQ mail-order from the excellent UK shop St John Street
+from the excellent UK shop St

-Cycles.
+John Street Cycles.
 Assembled and learn to ride in local park.

 Pros and Cons